-This is another versatile piece for the traveler that can help to keep you warm & cozy but can also act as a nicer shirt for night's out.
-The one I travel with isn't online but is something like this.
+This is another versatile piece for the traveler that can help to keep you warm & cozy but can also double as a casual shirt for night out.
+I travel with a flannel shirt similar to this one.
 Find a flannel to fit your style.

 2 Dry-Wicking Short Sleeved Collared Shirts

 These can be great to wear out at night to keep cool in open air-restaurants or during the day while touring a new city.
 I use this Columbia Super Tamiami Short Sleeved Shirt that boasts sun protection, odor protection, and advanced evaporation.
 These collared, buttoned shirts are important because in many places around the world men do NOT wear t-shirts.
-Have a few of these instead so you don't stand out but still keep cool.
+So pack a few lightweight collared shirts instead, so you don't stand out while still keeping cool.

 Your Home Team Sports Shirt (controversial!)

-Many travelers profess leaving this at home, as it makes you standout and look like a tourist.
-I partially agree.
-You'll look like an idiot in your giant football jersey in most places around the world.
-Leave it at home.
-But DO bring something subtle to represent your hometown, whether sports or otherwise.
-I always travel with a polo that has a small Miami Dolphins logo.
-Wearing this has led me to find fellow travelers from my home area in the most surprising of places.
-But unlike a giant jersey, the small logo is understated enough so you don't standout and look foolish.
+Some travelers suggest leaving this at home, as it makes you stand out and look like a tourist.
+We only partially agree.
+In our opinion, wearing something like a giant football jersey will certainly help you to stand-out while traveling abroad.
+So consider leaving it at home.
+But DO bring something subtle to represent your hometown, whether it's a sports team or otherwise.
+I always travel with a polo shirt that has a small Miami Dolphins logo on it.
+Wearing this has led me to connect with fellow travelers from my home area in the most surprising of places.
+But unlike a giant jersey, the small logo is subtle and understated enough that you don't stand out and look like a tourist.

 1 Fleece, Sweatshirt, or Hoodie